55zay16/Pylon/README.md

 # Pylon
-> A highly powerful rewrite of the dexion script
+> A highly powerful rewrite of the Dexion script

 ## Improvements
 * ✅ Better UI